-If Boursier-Mougenot is interested in guiding the audience to the imperceptible yet rich sonic realm of trees, his attempt was feeble.
+Is dubious if Boursier-Mougenot is interested in guiding the audience to the imperceptible yet rich sonic realm of trees.
 As Luce Irigaray suggests: “(…) silence is the origin and the medium that allows us to listen to another living being.”
 In the desire to overthrow the stillness of trees, the artist is shutting down the door to attend to the factual vibratility of the trees in that the mechanisms developed instead of giving the human ear prosthetic means to listen to the trees they infuse electricity that deforms the frequencies at which trees resonate, giving them a voice that is not theirs.

 Photos courtesy of Boursier-Mougenot

 2 Ward, O. (2015) Pavilion party: the 20 best artistic offerings from the Venice Biennale 2015.
 Wallpaper. https://www.wallpaper.com/gallery/art/pavilion-party-the-20-best-artistic-offerings-from-the-venice-biennale-2015